-Below, I pasted a snapshot from a conversation with a customer today who ran into a bug on Riddle.
+Below, I pasted a snapshot from our conversation with a customer who ran into a bug on Riddle in their free trial.
 Okay, first the bad news – we could not immediately help him as his bug required a new site release to fix.

 But the good part?
 By getting back to him quickly and acknowledging that we made a mistake, we turned a grumpy customer into a happy one.